Searching "learning activities for kids” on Pinterest is overwhelming.

 - Holding markers and attempting to draw/write

 We want to provide lots of opportunities for the children to work on their small muscles so that they can continue to hone their fine motor skills.
-Here are three fun fine motor skill activities to try:
+Here are more fun fine motor skill activities to try:

 Refining Senses